 Step 3 – Evaluate Your Health Now

 If you must get the most out of life in general and your retirement then your health should be a priority.
 A little preventive medical attention or doctors’ visit can go a long way.
 From ordinary health checkup to annual physical teeth cleaning.
 Working with your doctor or health provider to maintain or improve your health.
 Commit and recommit yourself to eating healthy food, do some exercising and get enough sleep.
 Healthy living doesn’t have to be something too serious, just take some healthy foods it doesn’t have to be so delicious, as a matter of fact, many healthy foods are very satisfying and delicious.
 Exercising also can be fun.

 Commit yourself to stay mentally sharp with puzzles, brain games, and books.
-In addition, having a close contact with friends and family may also help maintain your health both mentally and physically.
+In addition, staying in close contact with friends and family may also help maintain your health – both mentally and physically.